dojot/docs/source/components-and-apis.rst

 by the API gateway** is mapped to which **component endpoint**, its  **component endpoint Documentation** and whether the endpoint **needs authentication** when used via API Gateway.
-See more about how using API in :doc:`./using-api-interface`.
+See more about how using APIs in :doc:`./using-api-interface`.

 .. list-table:: Exposed endpoints
    :header-rows: 1